 Coming up with affordable offline or online marketing isn’t easy.
-Getting creative about what’s possible will help you find a receptive audience or a site that’s willing to help promote your business.
+Getting creative about what’s possible will help you find a site that’s willing to help.

 Being a mompreneur, having the time to focus on your business is always a challenge.
 Coming up with affordable offline or online marketing isn’t easy.
 Sometimes you have to think outside the box.
 Getting creative about what’s possible will help you find a receptive audience or a site that’s willing to help promote your business.